Why do Mentos turn ordinary bottles of diet soda into geysers of fun?

 Because we believe that science is best learned by being scientists, instruction at National Presbyterian School teaches processes and concepts through inquiry-based, hands-on/minds-on activities.
 Through their own investigations and analyses, students appreciate the scientific enterprise, learn important scientific and engineering concepts, and develop their own questions and answers in a creative, yet logical way.
 NPS students develop a strong foundation in scientific literacy in life sciences, earth and space sciences, and physical sciences.
 The program, aligned with the Next Generation Science Standards, emphasizes fundamental themes, skills and attitudes of science and engineering design.

-Students in Kindergarten–Sixth Grade use Full Option Science System (FOSS), an inquiry-based curriculum developed at the University of California, Berkeley.
+Students in Kindergarten–Sixth Grade use Full Option Science System (FOSS), an award winning, standards-based, inquiry-based curriculum developed at the University of California, Berkeley.

 Students in Third through Sixth Grades spend formal time in the science lab.
 In Nursery through Second Grades, science experiments and STEAM projects take place in the homeroom.

 Nursery is exploring flint corn, harvests, and scarecrows

 Eco-education, bonding, and adventure awaited our oldest students on their annual camping trip